DustinBrett/daedalOS/README.md

   - zIndex on drag should be above windows
 - Window
   - Title text should be more reactive
-  - Disable resizing by top handle on mobile
+  - Disable resizing/touch by top handle on mobile
 - Explorer
   - Resizable columns
   - Cache size and modified time